Woke: United States

 Among American conservatives and centrists, woke has come to be used primarily as an insult.

 Members of the Republican Party have been increasingly using the term to criticize members of the Democratic Party, while more centrist Democrats use it against more left-leaning members of their own party; such critics accuse those on their left of using cancel culture to damage the employment prospects of those who are not considered sufficiently woke.
 Perry Bacon Jr. suggests that this "anti-woke posture" is connected to a long-standing promotion of backlash politics by the Republican Party, wherein it promotes white and conservative fear in response to activism by African Americans as well as changing cultural norms.

-Such critics often believe that movements such as Black Lives Matter exaggerate the extent of social problems.
+Those using the term pejoratively often believe that the extent of social problems have been exaggerated by such movements as Black Lives Matter.

 Among the uses by Republicans is the Stop WOKE Act, a law that limits discussion of racism in Florida schools.
 A program of eliminating books by LGBT and black authors from schools was conducted by the Florida government and by vigilantes calling themselves "woke busters".
 Florida governor and former presidential candidate Ron DeSantis has frequently used the term, referring to his state as a place "where woke goes to die".

 Linguist and social critic John McWhorter argues that the history of woke is similar to that of politically correct, another term once used self-descriptively by the left which was appropriated by the right as an insult, in a process similar to the euphemism treadmill.

 Romano compares woke to canceled as a term for political correctness' gone awry" among the American right wing.

 Attacking the idea of wokeness, along with other ideas such as cancel culture and critical race theory, became a large part of Republican Party electoral strategy.
 Beginning in the first presidency of Donald Trump, commentators from the alt-right, religious right, moderate liberals, and libertarians have attacked "woke" ideas and the "'", a phrase popularized by Elon Musk, as existential threats to American society.
 Trump stated in 2021 that the Biden administration was "destroying" the country "with woke", and Republican Missouri senator Josh Hawley used the term to promote his upcoming book by saying the "woke mob" was trying to suppress it.
 According to USA Today, the term woke has been "co-opted by GOP activists".